 Functional transit service between neighborhoods was promised with the completion of the I-15 through Kensington/Normal Heights in 2012; in 2015 SANDAG was also conducting surveys of trolley, train and bus route riders between Feb. – Nov. in order to inform future development of that particular resource.
 Several different studies are under way in an effort to determine where best to spend the very limited resources and dollars that are available to the public transportation team and office.

-Several transit operators’ work together to ensure that everything runs smoothly in the San Diego area, but the future of rapid transit in San Diego is far from perfect or assured.
-It is important that all interested parties continue to investigate potential options for funds to strengthen, not just to maintain, our public transportation system.
+Several transit operators’ work together to ensure that everything runs smoothly in the San Diego area, but the future of rapid transit in San Diego is far from perfect or assured, discussed car accident attorney Stockton CA. It is important that all interested parties continue to investigate potential options for funds to strengthen, not just to maintain, our public transportation system.
 The significant benefits of public transportation including the reduction of gas consumption and the personal savings, as well as the lessened environmental impact and smaller carbon footprint, can make long-term differences in the world around us.